Spokeo/api_authenticator/README.md

 # ApiAuthenticator

+## Special 0.0.99 Version

+This version of the gem is backwards compatible with the old modified HMAC-SHA1 version and the more secure HMAC-SHA256 version.
+This is supposed to be a step version meant for in-between deploying the client and server.
+Once all your clients are upgraded, you can upgrade to 0.1.0.

-This gem will authenticate API requests using a slightly modified version HMAC-SHA1
+This gem will authenticate API requests using a slightly modified version HMAC-SHA256.

 ## Installation